 Raised in a Christian home, “blessed by believing parents” and “influenced by loving Sunday school teachers and youth leaders,” Debbie made her commitment to Jesus in her middle school years.
 She recalls first hearing of “overseas mission” when the Rev. Ivan Dornon, her future father-in-law and missionary in Japan, spoke at her church when she was seven years old.
 After college, she went to Japan as a “missionary associate” for almost two years.

 Married in 1984 and soon with small children, Debbie was unsure of service in Nepal when the opportunity arose in the late 1980s.
 “But as I prayed and struggled, Jesus led me to see that following Him was the only right thing to do,” she says.
 She was not sorry and was there a dozen years.
 “I felt every day that I was living proof that it is not by my strength, but only through God’s power that I was serving in Nepal.
 Our blessings received far outweighed our small sacrifices.”

 Lester and Deborah's adult children, Rachel, Luke, and Luke's wife, Laura, live in the US.
-Their youngest daughter, Hannah, is a music teacher in Kathmandu, Nepal.
+Their youngest daughter, Hannah and her husband Nathan live in England.

 : West Ohio Annual Conference